 The last thing to consider is finances.
-This ties back in to yourself and your clients but it's a very large part of the freelancing workflow.
+This ties back into yourself and your clients but it’s a very large part of the freelancing workflow.

 - Financially set up to be able to withstand slow months?
-Starting off freelancing can be like any other business, especially if you don't have a steady set of clients lined up before starting.
+Starting off freelancing can be like any other business, especially if you don’t have a steady set of clients lined up before starting.
 Are you in a position to withstand the start-up process and take a few months with minimal pay?
 In the same regard, are you disciplined enough to save to make it through the slower months without losing sleep?
-It may be a good idea to set up a high interest savings account that you transfer funds to on a daily, weekly or monthly basis.
-Putting away a small amount of money everyday can add up over the long run and you’ll barely notice it.
-When you get paid make sure to put half of it away after your bills are paid and your basic needs are taken care of.
+It may be a good idea to set up high-interest savings account that you transfer funds to on a daily, weekly or monthly basis.
+Putting away a small amount of money every day can add up over the long run and you’ll barely notice it.
+When you get paid to make sure to put half of it away after your bills are paid and your basic needs are taken care of.
 Also, consider the cost of upgrading equipment and keeping your business running smoothly.
 Invest in yourself first.

 Do plumbers or electricians work for free after years of expensive education just to get exposure?
 No. Be polite and move on.”

 - Able to set budgets and give appropriate estimates?
 Do you know how long it takes you to do things?
 Typically, freelancing is on a per-project basis, so having the ability to accurately calculate how long a project will take can be everything.
 Make sure you take into account all of those client changes!
 When you are starting out it can be tempting to low ball yourself in order to get the job.
-This may be a good short term move to expand your portfolio but make sure you consider the long run and the costs of operating.
+This may be a good short-term move to expand your portfolio but make sure you consider the long run and the costs of operating.
 DO NOT EVER WORK FOR FREE.
 If a client tells you it would be a good chance for you to get exposure, this is a good sign they aren’t worth the hassle.
 Do plumbers or electricians work for free after years of expensive education just to get exposure?
 No. Be polite and move on.

 - Ready to deal with international clients?
-If you are freelancing with international clients be aware forex conversion rates when calculating your rate and adjust accordingly.
+If you are freelancing with international clients be aware of forex conversion rates when calculating your rate and adjust accordingly.
 Always calculate your rate based on your countries standard living wage and tax rate.
 A good assumption is to save 30% of your payment for your annual taxes.
 If your countries tax rate is lower, you will get a bit of extra money at the end of the year.
 Bonus!

 As a general rule, due to the reasons above, I like to discourage students from trying to freelance too soon.
-Getting a job in a studio, experiencing the latest in workflow and efficiencies, learning how to deal with clients, and how the general production process works can be an invaluable.
+Getting a job in a studio, experiencing the latest in workflow and efficiencies, learning how to deal with clients, and how the general production process works can be invaluable.

 But if it is something that interests you, please consider the topics above when thinking about whether it would be right for you.
-Freelancing can provide flexibility in your life, a simple commute, and the satisfaction for working for yourself, but it can also be very stressful if the proper environment doesn't exist.
+Freelancing can provide flexibility in your life, a simple commute, and the satisfaction of working for yourself, but it can also be very stressful if the proper environment doesn’t exist.